mightyiam/bookkeeping/introduction.md

 Similar to a _sum_ a balance is a mapping from _units_ to amounts.

-## Generics

-For a tighter integration into your system, the API includes some generic types:
+## Use your own unit and number types

 - The type used to represent units is generic
 - The number types for both sums and balances are generic.
 For balance calculations, the sum number type must be convertible into the balance number type.

+## Extra data

-- Metadata may be stored in accounts, transactions and moves.
+- Arbitrary extra data may be stored in accounts, transactions and moves.
-The types of those metadata are generic.

 ## Why transactions and moves are explicitly ordered